Skip to content

 )

 Mechanical rules resolve deterministically with zero LLM cost.
-When no rule matches, the intent layer can optionally ask an LLM to decide.
-See the full MIP design doc for the match DSL, override hierarchy, and intent policy.
+When no rule matches, an optional intent layer can ask an LLM to decide.
+See the MIP developer guide for the full match DSL, PII lockdown rules, compliance profiles, and testing recipes.